kshen3778/seqenv/README.md

 ### News
 * **August 2013**: Chris Quince presented a talk on `seqenv` at [STAMPS2013](https://stamps.mbl.edu/index.php/Main_Page).
 You can download the PDF of the presentation: [C Quince et. al., SeqEnv: Annotating sequences with environments (STAMPS 2013)](https://stamps.mbl.edu/images/4/44/Quince_SeqEnvSTAMPS2013.pdf)

-### Publications that have used seqenv
+### Publications that have used `seqenv`
 * Bacterial diversity along a 2600 km river continuum. `doi:10.1111/1462-2920.12886`
 * Can marine bacteria be recruited from freshwater sources and the air? `doi:10.1038/ismej.2014.89`

 ### Development installation
-This chapter shows you how to get a development install that makes it easier to contribute to and change `seqenv` to suit your needs.
+This chapter shows you how to get a development install that makes it easier to contribute to and to change `seqenv` to suit your needs.
 If you cannot get a functional installation set up, feel free to contact the authors.

 ##### Step 1: Cloning the repository
 Here you will download a copy of the code and place it somewhere in your home directory.